1 Real Ale pub

 These men were known as Engelandvaarders; the 32 who rowed to Sizewell were among some 1700 Dutchmen who escaped the occupied Netherlands in order to join the fight against the Nazis.
 (Wikipedia)

-With the decomissioning of Sizewell A starting in 2006 the debate over Sizewell C is yet to begin.
+With the decomissioning of Sizewell A starting in 2006 the debate over Sizewell C is well underway.
 In former times the Sizewell Gap was a notorious haunt for smugglers, in particular the notorious Hadleigh Gang.
 Legend suggests there are old smugglers' tunnels running from the cellar of the Vulcan Arms to the beach.